singkuangtan/BSautonet/README.md

 # BSautonet
-Boolean Structured Deep Autoencoder Network
+- Boolean Structured Deep Autoencoder Network
+- Tell the U-Net bully to get lost

 # Main Takeaways

 - Our model has only 2.8 millions parameters instead of 20 millions parameters in U-Net
 - Use fully connected layers and yet does not overfit
 - Achieved human level accuracy by subjective analysis of autoencoder output
+- Able to be trained on a laptop without GPU

 # How to Run